JDunhill/WorkoutTracker/README.md

-WorkoutTracker is a work-in-progress Kotlin Multiplatform project to track exercise details offline in an intuitive way.
+WorkoutTracker is a work-in-progress Compose Multiplatform project to track exercise details offline in an intuitive way.

 It is built with MVVM architecture using Koin to share viewmodels, a Room database as offline persistent storage, and a Compose UI shared across Android, IOS and Desktop.
 WT will remain serverless and store data locally, acting as a simple